How to suggest structural changes¶

 ./miniconda.exe

 This will open a graphical interface to install.
 Follow the instructions and accept the defaults until you reach Advanced Installation Options.
-If you use another Python installation and would like to keep using it primarily, uncheck “Register Miniconda3 as my default Python 3.12”.
+If you use another Python installation and would like to keep using it primarily, uncheck “Register Miniconda3 as my default Python 3.xx”.
+Otherwise, you can leave it checked.

 Click “Install” and then “Next” and “Finished” once completed.